 - SOC 379 Victim Advocacy

 *The courses marked with an asterisk (*) do not satisfy the requirements of the Adams State University Business core.
 If you are an Adams State degree-seeking student, please contact your advisor for more information.

 To order textbooks, please call the Center For Legal Studies at 303-273-9777

 You may register by doing the following:

 - Request or download a copy of the registration form.
-Complete it and mail to ASU Extended Studies.
+Complete it and mail to Adams State Extended Studies.